-How can I stop my cat hunting?
+How to stop my cat killing animals?
 Ever asked yourself this question?
 Cats like to hunt, but they can be stopped.
 There is little genetic difference between a domesticated and a wild cat.
 This leads scientists to believe that the house cat is only domestic when it wants to be.
 This information may answer many questions cat owners have about their kitty but is especially relevant when one considers the efficiency and prowess cats have when it comes to hunting.
 They can be very prolific and efficient.

 Many scientists refer to cats as semi-domesticated.
 The first known cats kept as pets date back about 9000 years.
 It is no surprise that cats were likely domesticated to use their hunting skills to protect food, such as grains.
 Think about this for a moment.
 Cats became pets because of their hunting skills, and boom, we spend all our time as owners (I know cats don’t really have owners) trying to break them of their hunting prowess.

 A cat’s nose contains about 200 million nerve cells, which means her sense of smell is fourteen times more sensitive than your own.

 It’s not that easy.
 Not all cats are created equal – who knew!
 Some of our beloved cats have a much stronger hunting instinct despite having ample supplies of food from humans.